lmnop/lava/README.md

-# Early Bird Contract
+# LMNOP Contract

+### early-bird
 Contract to capture people's intent to participate in a future contract like a token sale.

-This is a singleton contract - deployed once and interacted with by multiple people.
+### lava
+Contract to register a SIM and manager your data usage.
+Data usage is paid for by having ether in the contract.

 ## Requirements